joakimeriksson/ai-smarthome/mqtt-cam-json/README.md

 The image processors will process incoming image data and reply with a new image (processed) and a set of detection meta-data.

 ### Jetson inference - Pose Estimator
+Note that the Jetson inference code is supposed to exist together with the other files of jetson-inference and under python/examples/

 The pose estimator will use the Jetson Inference Engine to do pose estimation on the incoming images.
 The pose estimator will produce JSON expression on the following format:

     "detections" : {